-- Brampton Village Hall
+- Brampton Abbotts Village Hall

 - St Michael and All Angel Church, Brampton Abbotts

 - St Mary's Church, Foy

 - Foy Bridge, Foy

-- Jubilee triangle open space
+- Jubilee triangle open space and seating area

-Development in accordance with other policies in this plan that would enhance or improve these facilities or in the case of St Michael & All Angel Church to bring the Church back to a place of worship with a certain level of commercial activity to fund it and complementing the Village Hall, will be supported subject to compliance with BAF2, BAF3 and BAF4.
+Development assessed to be in line with other policies in this Neighbourhood Development Plan that would enhance or improve these facilities, or in the case of St Michael & All Angel Church would bring the Church back to a place of worship with a certain level of commercial activity to fund it which would complement the Village Hall, will be supported subject to compliance with BAF2, BAF3 and BAF4.

-Development leading to the loss of these community facilities and open space will only be supported when equivalent, or better, provision is made within the Neighbourhood Development Plan area; and / or the applicant can clearly demonstrate that for a community facility such a use is no longer suitable for the building or such a facility is no longer needed by the local community.
+Development leading to the loss of these community facilities and open space will only be supported when equivalent, or better, provision is made within the Neighbourhood Development Plan area; and / or the Development proposer can clearly demonstrate that such a use is no longer suitable for a community facility or such a facility is no longer needed by the local community.

 6.25 Community facilities are the glue that holds a community together.
 The Village Hall and two Churches identified in Policy BAF7 will be protected for community uses.
-In Brampton Abbotts' the small open space known as the Jubilee triangle open space and seating area will be protected for its value as open space, Also, protected as a community facility and crucial to maintaining a physical connection between Brampton Abbotts and Foy is Foy Bridge.
+In Brampton Abbotts, the small open space known as the Jubilee triangle open space and seating area will be protected for its value as open space, Also, protected as a community facility and being crucial to maintaining a physical connection between Brampton Abbotts and Foy is Foy Bridge.
 This key infrastructure plays an important social role in the Neighbourhood Development Plan area and is protected under Policy BAF7.
 Protecting the named facilities and open space will maintain the health and social well-being of the Neighbourhood Development Plan area.
 The loss of the named community facilities will only be supported when equivalent, or better provision, is made elsewhere in the Neighbourhood Development Plan area.
 This policy is in general conformity with Policy SC1 of the Core Strategy.